-Logo design can be tricky business.
+Logo design can be tricky.
 A logo is meant to be a unique symbol that an audience can identify a brand with.
-Often times we tend to over-think it and make needless mistakes.
+Often times we tend to over-think it and make needless mistakes though.
 In this post I’ll be going over common logo design mistakes and how to avoid them.

 Logo Design Guide

-I kindly advised him that it’s not the logo’s job to tell people what you sell; it’s the job of your brochures, fliers, banner ads, and other marketing materials to do that.
-The logo itself is not meant to be an advertising piece – it’s just meant to be a relevant and unique symbol that your audience can use to identify you with.
+Nike knows that it’s not the logo’s job to tell people what they sell.
+That’s what their advertising and marketing materials exist for.
+Commercials, websites, social media posts, banner ads, print ads, etc. are all responsible for communicating the message; not the logo.
+The logo itself is just meant to be a relevant and unique symbol that your audience can identify you with.

 Your Own Website